Ohio Spiderwort Seed & Plants

 We accept payment by check or money order & through paypal

-I will need your zip code to calculate the cost of UPS shipping for a plant order
+to calculate the cost of shipping plant orders

 Ohio Spiderwort potted plants are available